storvik/emacs-lastpass/README.md

 ### `lastpass-logged-in-p`

-Check if `lpass-user` is logged in.
+Check if `lastpass-user` is logged in.
 Returns `nil` if user not logged in.
 Example usage below.